 This post may contain affiliate links.
 Full disclosure here.

 Before you Mop, You Must Find The Best Cleaner

-It’s a widespread misunderstanding that using more soap would result in cleaner floors.
+It’s a widespread misunderstanding that needing more soap would result in cleaner floors.
 In actuality, applying too many suds leaves a sticky residue behind, which can trap extra filth.
 Whether you choose a homemade or commercial cleaner, select one that is appropriate for your floor type and use it sparingly.

 Best Cleaners For Hardwood Floors

 Check to see whether your hardwood floors have been treated with polyurethane or wax.
 If your floors are polyurethane-sealed, use a moderate or pH-neutral soap with water.
 Avoid cleaning chemicals with acidic components (natural or commercial), which can harm wood over time.
-If your floors are waxed, just mop them once a week with a wet (nearly dry) mop—even a tiny quantity of water might cause warping.
+If your floors are waxed, just mop them once a week with a (nearly dry) mop—even a tiny quantity of water might cause warping.

 Best Cleaner For Laminate Floors

 When it comes to water, like with hardwoods, less is more; you want to protect it from seeping beneath the laminate boards.
-Use wet mopping and spot cleaning instead of professional floor cleaners with polish.
+Use It mopping and spot cleaning instead of professional floor cleaners with polish.

 Best Cleaner For Vinyl Floors